zdodson21/retro-desktop-portfolio/README.md

 ng serve
 ```

-Once the server is running, open your browser and navigate to `http://localhost:4200/` (or the provided localhost URL provided by Angular if port 4200 is currently in use).
+Once the server is running, open your browser and navigate to `http://localhost:4200/` (or the localhost URL provided by Angular if port 4200 is currently in use).
 The application will automatically reload whenever you modify any of the source files.

 ### Code scaffolding

-Angular CLI includes powerful code scaffolding tools.
+The Angular CLI includes powerful code scaffolding tools.
 To generate a new component, run:

 ```bash
 ng generate component component-name